drrobotk/GCP_stuff/vscode_setup/SSH_firewall.md

 # Connect to a GCP VM instance via SSH behind a firewall
 #### Dr. Usman Kayani

 Sometimes firewalls refuse to allow SSH connections entirely.
-In such cases, we can establish an SSH connection via HTTPS or IAP.
+In such cases, we can establish a SSH connection via HTTPS or IAP.

 ## Method 1: SSH over HTTPS
 In this method, we will explain how you can make a SSH connection over the HTTPS port.
 Most firewall rules should allow this, but some proxy servers may interfere.